ITensor/ITensors.jl/docs/src/AdvancedUsageGuide.md

 ```julia
 map!((x,y) -> x+2*y, A, A, B)
 ```
-This is mostly an optimization to use when you can pre-allocate storage that can be used multiple times.
+This is mostly an optimization to use when you can preallocate storage that can be used multiple times.

 Additionally, ITensors makes the unique choice that: